Gifted education: Self-pacing

-Self-pacing methods, such as the Montessori Method, use flexible grouping practices to allow children to advance at their own pace.
-Self-pacing can be beneficial for all children and is not targeted specifically at those identified as gifted or talented, but it can allow children to learn at a highly accelerated rate.
-Directed Studies are usually based on self-pacing.
+Self-pacing can be beneficial for all children and is not targeted specifically at those identified as gifted or talented.
+A 2023 systematic review found that Montessori education has a generally positive effect on children's academic outcomes.

 Summer enrichment

 These offer a variety of courses that mainly take place in the summer.
 Summer schools are popular in the United States.
 Entrance fees are required for such programs, and programs typically focus on one subject, or class, for the duration of the camp.

 Several examples of this type of program are: